 A single data point is in the message payload represented by a value and an associated timestamp, in JSON represented by two key-value pairs with the key names "value" and "ts".

-In the case of the value being a complex datatype represented by a struct, it is represented as a JSON object as shown below.
+The struct complex datatype MUST be represented as a JSON object as shown below.
 A struct with the following declaration

 struct {